phac-nml/pipeline-standards/README.md

 ```
 container "${ workflow.containerEngine == 'singularity' && !task.ext.singularity_pull_docker_container ?
     'https://depot.galaxyproject.org/singularity/fastqc:0.11.9--0' :
-    (params.override_default_container_registry ? 'acrgspimages.io/biocontainers/fastqc:0.11.9--0' : 'biocontainers/fastqc:0.11.9--0') }"
+    (params.override_default_container_registry ? 'docker.io/biocontainers/fastqc:v0.11.9_cv8' : 'biocontainers/fastqc:0.11.9--0') }"
 ```

-In this example, when the `--override_default_container_registry` parameter is set to `true`, the default Docker registry (`quay.io`) is overridden, and the pipeline uses the GSP Azure container registry (`acrgspimages.io`) instead.
+In this example, when the `--override_default_container_registry` parameter is set to `true`, the default Docker registry (`quay.io`) is overridden, and the pipeline uses the DockerHub container registry (`docker.io`) instead.

-When running on IRIDA Next, the Azure configuration file will automatically set the `--override_default_container_registry` parameter to `true` to ensure that the Azure container registry is used for any processes with the `container` directive conditional check.
+When running on IRIDA Next, the Azure configuration file will automatically set the `--override_default_container_registry` parameter to `true` to ensure that thlternative registry can be used for any processes with the `container` directive conditional check.

 #### 5.2.2.1 Additional Configurations for Supporting the `--override_default_container_registry` Parameter